Quank-hpc/Quank-hpc.github.io/index.md

 > FEM3He focuses on developing a finite element method (FEM) based kit of nonlinear solvers for Ginzburg-Landau (GL) PDEs system, which generally have 18 real-valued function unknowns.
 > In general catagory, GL PDEs contain staionary equations i.e., saddle point equations and time-dependent equations i.e., TDGL.
 Sovling the formal provides stable phases, stable configuraions and
 > critical configurations.
 While solving the later help up to understand the different dynamic properties of Helium condensates such as collective modes and hydrodynamics.

+## He3Sim

+> Latice QCD library _hila_ based dynamic solver of TDGL for superlfuid Helium.
+This is a join project.

 ## SCC-GL